Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                Default: `False`.
       --ipi, --ignorepublishingintervals, --IgnoreConfiguredPublishingIntervals[=VALUE]
-                             Always use the publishing interval provided via command line argument `--op` or otherwise `0` and ignore all publishing interval settings in the configuration.
+                             Always use the publishing interval provided via command line argument `--op` and ignore all publishing interval settings in the
-                               If `--op` is not set, then effectively the server decides the best publishing interval.
+                               configuration.
+                               Combine with `--op=0` to let the server use the lowest publishing interval it can support.
                                Default: `False` (disabled).

 OPC UA Client configuration